avalon-lang/avaloni/README.md

 These computers are being built by IBM and Rigetti and Avalon seeks to target both, starting with Rigetti.

 Currently, all you will get is an interpreter to start prototyping on your own system while I'm working on generating QUIL (Rigetti) code.
-The documentation can be found at [Read The Docs](https://avalon-lang.readthedocs.io/en/latest) and please do look in the `examples` folder for sample code to run.
+The documentation can be found at [Read The Docs](https://avalon-lang.readthedocs.io/en/latest) and please do look in the `tests/integration` folder for sample code to run.

 ## What it looks like